-Gundersen’s neurosurgeons diagnose and treat disorders of the brain, spinal cord and peripheral nerves.
-Our neurosurgical experts provide cutting edge treatments in a variety of areas of specialization.
-Although surgery is often the treatment, our neurosurgeons work with other specialists to try more conservative treatments such as appropriate exercises and other therapies when possible.
+Gundersen's neurosurgeons diagnose and treat disorders of the brain, spinal cord and peripheral nerves.
+Our neurosurgeons will work with other specialists to try conservative treatments (exercises and other therapies) when possible, in addition to offering surgical interventions when appropriate.

 Back and Neck Pain